-The visual monitoring tool helps the developer see and understand what entities are being tracked and how the data model represents their individual properties.
-Figure 2 is a screen snapshot of this tool, where the visualized entities in Figure 2 b-f corresponds to the real-world entities captured in Figure 3b'-f'.
+The visual monitoring tool helps developers to see and understand what entities are being tracked and how the data model represents their individual properties.
+Figure 2 is a screenshot of this tool: the visualized entities in (b-f) correspond to real-world entities captured in Figure 3 (b'-f').